XRPLF/xrpl-dev-portal/content/references/rippled-api/api-conventions/modifying-the-ledger.md

+---
+html: modifying-the-ledger.html
+parent: api-conventions.html
+blurb: Why and how only transactions can modify the ledger.
+---
 # Modifying the Ledger

 All changes to the XRP Ledger happen as the result of transactions.
 The only API methods that can change the contents of the XRP Ledger are the commands that submit transactions.
 Even then, changes only apply permanently if the transactions are approved by the [consensus process](consensus.html).
 Most other public methods represent different ways to view the data represented in the XRP Ledger, or request information about the state of the server.